ethereum/consensus-specs/tests/formats/genesis/initialization.md

 ###  `execution_payload_header.ssz_snappy`

-*Note*: Param added only for the Merge and subsequent forks.
+*Note*: Param added only for Bellatrix and subsequent forks.

 The execution payload header that state is initialized with.
 An SSZ-snappy encoded `BeaconState` object.